Lorentzian length spaces: Curvature bounds via triangle comparison

 Since as explained above there is no natural parametrization for the null side of an admissible causal geodesic triangle, there is also no natural notion of corresponding points for these sides and the null side of the comparison triangle in the model space.
 Thus the restriction to the timelike sides in the above definition.

 Despite this limitation, causal curvature bounds make it possible to establish properties of maximal curves and of length-increasing push-up that are closely analogous to those of regularly localizable Lorentzian length spaces (cf.\ Theorems \ref{thm-max-cc-char} and \ref{thm-length-increasing-push-up}).
-To show these, we start with the following observation:
+In the formulation of the following result we will call a Lorentzian pre-length space $X$ \emph{locally timelike geodesically connected} if every point in $X$ has a neighborhood $U$ such that for any points $x\ll y$ in $U$ there exists a future directed timelike maximal curve from $x$ to $y$ that is contained in $U$.